TITO-Threat-Intel/TITO-Framework/3-Bridge-to-Ops.md

     * Limit privileges, admins, accessibility from the targeted resource
     * Patch and modernize!
     * Backup the data and build in redundancies for this asset
-* Initiate threat hunts, assuming the actor is already in your environment (if found, you may need to add )
+* Initiate threat hunts, assuming the actor is already in your environment (if found unexpectedly, you may need to up the threat score!)

 If you've done a thorough assessment of what resources or systems are being targeted and take these steps, your SOC/Blue Team will be in a better position to respond to and defend these assets.

 ### Step 3: Outcomes

 Every attacker has a motivation, but this may be hard to know or discover.
 Even if we could, it would be very hard to influence this.
-Every attacker does have a *scheme* in mind however, and by examining attacker behavior, targets, and origins we can build logical stories or use cases for what the attacker might be trying to accomplish, their desired *outcomes*.
+Every attacker does have a *scheme* in mind however, and by examining attacker behavior, targets, and origins we can build logical stories or use cases for what the attacker might be trying to accomplish -- their desired *outcomes*.
 If we understand this, it helps us disrupt attackers' chances for success at many levels.

 #### Map the Scheme